Getting Ready For Your Photo Session

 • Use garages, closets, and any other rooms or storage spaces that won't be photographed to hide items removed during de-cluttering process.

 • Less is more!
-If you're on the fence about keeping or removing an item, remember, "when in doubt, leave it out."
+If you're on the fence about keeping or removing an item, it's probably best to lose it.

 • Make sure the interior is swept, vacuumed, dusted, etc. just ahead of shoot day.
 Wipe off window smudges.